mihaimihoc/QuizAppAndroid/README.md

 ## Contributing:

-Feel free to fork this repository, make improvements, and submit pull requests.
+Feel free to fork this repository!